 Transformation: First and foremost, GYLI believes that learners can and must change themselves on the way to changing our communities and, ultimately, our world.
 We offer the chance for teachers and students to discover who they really are, who they want to be, and how to get there in small measurable steps.

 Transformative Teaching: Teachers are learners, students can be great teachers, and all adults within a school should model the behaviors they want students to adopt.
 The GYLI philosophy of teaching is simple: teachers need to be present to themselves, their students, and the world around us.
-What many teachers discover through their participation in GYLI is that they can engage in inquiry and learn and discover along side of student learners.
-By making students the agents of their own learning, the teachers become free to be agents of self learning, and self discovery, as well.
+What many teachers discover through their participation in GYLI is that they can engage in inquiry and learn and discover alongside student learners.
+By making students the agents of their own learning, the teachers become free to be agents of self-learning, and self-discovery, as well.